mbaumer/us_hep_funding/docs/_states/NV.md

 [Back to top](#top)
 ## NV-03 -- Rep. Jacky Rosen (D) -- [Wikipedia](https://en.wikipedia.org/wiki/NV-03)
 ### Committees
+Jacky Rosen is the #4 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Energy

 Jacky Rosen is the #9 Democrat on the House Committee on Science, Space, and Technology

+Jacky Rosen is the #3 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 ### HEP Grants
 ```